 This evening we cruise towards our anchorage near Waitangi.

 The Chatham Archipelago consists of one large island and numerous smaller islands and rocky islets.
 Only two of the islands are inhabited.
 They represent New Zealand’s eastern most territory.
 The islands were originally settled by East Polynesians (either directly or via New Zealand as the evidence supports some contact there).
 In the 1400s the population became isolated and interestingly developed its own distinct culture.
 The islands were discovered by Europeans in the 1790s.
 Sealers and settlers followed and then in the 1830s Maoris from New Zealand invaded killing and enslaving many of the indigenous people.
 The impact of the original settlers, the European and later the Maori people on the native flora and fauna was disastrous.
 Introduced animals, hunting, fires and land clearing wiped out many species of endemic birds.
 Fortunately a number survived on the offshore islands in the archipelago.

 With a new generation has come a new awareness and a willingness to be part of a concerted conservation effort.
 A number of private reserves have been established, a lot of replanting has taken place and predators are being controlled.

 Today we will visit one of the original private reserves established by a local family on the south coast of the main island where there is a very good chance to see the endemic Chatham Island Pigeon and Warbler.
 The pigeon was close to extinction until recently, and is now in good numbers.
 We will travel by local bus to the reserve.
 The road takes us through developed farmland where we will undoubtedly see numerous introduced species and possibly the Weka.
 Near our landing in Waitangi there is a good chance of seeing the endemic Chatham Island Shag.
-This evening we cruise back along the south coast for another opportunity to see the Taiko and Chatham Island Petrel.

 * Itinerary may be subject to change